Generalized Cluster Structures Related to the Drinfeld Double of $GL_n$: Introduction

-In \cite{GSVCR, GSVDouble} we constructed an initial seed $\Sigma_n$ for a complete generalized cluster structure $\GCC_n^D$ in the ring of regular functions on the Drinfeld double $D(GL_n)$ and proved that this structure is compatible with the standard Poisson--Lie structure on $D(GL_n)$.
-In \cite[Section 4]{GSVstaircase} we constructed a different seed $\bar\Sigma_n$ for a regular generalized cluster structure $\NGCC_n^D$ on $D(GL_n)$.
-In this note we prove that $\NGCC_n^D$ shares all the properties of $\GCC_n^D$: it is complete and compatible with the standard Poisson--Lie structure on $D(GL_n)$.
+In \cite[Section 4]{GSVstaircase} we presented a rich source of identities that can serve as generalized cluster transformation and, as one of the applications, constructed a different seed $\bar\Sigma_n$ for a regular generalized cluster structure $\NGCC_n^D$ on $D(GL_n)$.
+In this paper we prove that $\NGCC_n^D$ shares all the properties of $\GCC_n^D$: it is complete and compatible with the standard Poisson--Lie structure on $D(GL_n)$.
 Moreover, we prove that the seeds $\bar\Sigma_4(X,Y)$ and $\Sigma_4(Y^T,X^T)$ are not mutationally equivalent.
-In this way we provide an explicit example of two different regular complete generalized cluster structures on the same variety with the same compatible Poisson structure and the same collection of frozen variables.
+This answers the question posed by S. Keel: "Do there exist two different regular cluster structures on the same variety with the same compatible Poisson bracket and the same collection of frozen variables?" by providing an explicit example of two different regular complete generalized cluster structures on $D(GL_4)$ with the same compatible Poisson structure and the same collection of frozen variables.
 Further, from the above properties of $\NGCC_n^D$ we derive that the generalized cluster structure in the ring of regular functions on band periodic matrices built in \cite[Section 5]{GSVstaircase} is complete and compatible with the restriction of the standard Poisson--Lie structure.
+Apart from possible applications to cluster integrable systems, the latter generalized cluster structure is closely related to the conjectural ones in cyclic symmetry loci in Grassmannians considered in the recent preprint \cite{FraserNew} that appeared while this paper was under review, and in the Grothendieck rings of the quantum affine algebras $U_q\widehat{\mathfrak{sl}_k}$ at roots of unity \cite{Gleitz}.
+These connections will be explored in a joint work of M.G. with C.~Fraser and K.~Trampel.